OxygenCobalt/Auxio/info/FAQ.md

 As per the [Material Design Guidelines](https://material.io/design/color/dark-theme.html), accents should be less saturated on dark mode to reduce eye strain and to increase visual cohesion.

-#### Why isn't edge-to-edge enabled on versions below Oreo?

-The APIs for changing system bar colors were only added in API Level 27 (Android Oreo), meaning that edge-to-edge will not work below that version.

 #### Does this app keep/send any information about myself or my device?